Hutia te rito o te harakeke,

 Alan England.
 Alan joined us in 2010 as our first visualisation specialist.
 With a background in architectural studies Alan had previously been working at Build Media.
 He’s been a backbone of our design planning team working behind the scenes assisting in major projects across the country.
 He’s been in planes, trains, boats and helicopters, and he’s a qualified pilot himself – of a drone.
 Over the last 6 months or so Alan has built and consolidated an expanded Geospatial team.
 He also plays an active role in the development of Isthmus’ Environmental Fund.

 From Associate to Principal:

 Lisa Rimmer.
-Before becoming a landscape architect, Lisa forged a successful career as a secondary school teacher.
-Her thesis topic for her Masters in Landscape Architecture was Visual Assessment Best Practice Methodologies, which have her the opportunity to interview key practitioners across NZ.
 We hired Lisa in 2008.
 She has huge passion and really wide range of skills.
 She is a designer, first and foremost, but she also has rare talent and expertise in RMA planning.
 On the design side Lisa has contributed to Government House restoration, a host of Wellington Cycleway projects, the Children’s Garden and Christchurch Botanical Gardens masterplan, among many others.
 Her stand-out Design Planning project has been Kapiti Coast District Landscape Assessment.
 Lisa is uncompromising on quality.

 16 Promotions for 2016